HSB

 © Hochschule Bremen - Marcus Meyer Photography

 In a society where knowledge is the most important basis for value creation, continuing education plays a central role in terms of lifelong learning.
-Further education also enables professional and social advancement.
-HSB sees itself as an open university and has made it a strategic task to further develop its offerings in the field of continuing education and lifelong learning by founding the Institute for Scientific Continuing Education (IWW).

-In general, universities of applied sciences also enable certain groups of people to study even if they do not possess a general or subject-specific higher education entrance qualification.
-The Hochschule Bremen has made this a guiding principle in its "open university" policy.
-In this context, for many years the HSB has been developing its offerings in the field of lifelong learning in close cooperation with companies and their human resources development needs.
+In general, German universities of applied sciences (HAW) also also enable certain groups of people to study even if they do not possess a general or subject-specific higher education entrance qualification.
+This principle of an “open university” is a central concern of HSB.
+For years, HSB has been designing its lifelong learning offerings in close cooperation with companies and their human resources development Needs.

 In terms of content, six research and transfer clusters have emerged that are linked to the high-profile research priorities of the state of Bremen: